Call us on

 Depending on the severity and type of your injury, there are a number of benefits that could be available to you and your family:

-Similarly, you might be eligible for a charity grant.
-Our team has long-standing links with many charities around the country, so we’ll be able to point you in the right direction.
+You might also be eligible for a charity grant.
+Our team has long-standing links with many charities around the country and we’ll be able to point you in the right direction.

 Please visit our page on bereavement for information on the support available after a fatal accident.